HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/staging_dam/dam_subscription_staging.md

 The DAM Cross-CF staging feature allows the staging of DAM content from one cumulative fix (CF) version to another.
 Note the following limitations:

 - DAM Cross-CF staging is supported only from higher to lower CF versions.
 - Tests were conducted for up to two lower CF versions.
-For example, if the publisher is on CF224, staging up to the CF222 version of the subscriber is supported.
+For example, if the publisher is on CF225, staging up to the CF223 version of the subscriber is supported.
+- The subscriber needs to be at least on CF223

 ## Managing DAM staging